Devolved Funding Calls

 The SALIENT Hub is offering grant funding for research, development, and innovation short projects.
 We anticipate funding 50-70 projects over the next five years.

-Each proposal should align itself to one or more of the five SALIENT work-packages and demonstrate a commitment to a human-centred systems approach, wherever possible.
+Project proposals must clearly demonstrate how their research activities will strengthen UK security and resilience, aligning with one or more of the five SALIENT work packages, and demonstrate a commitment to a human-centred systems approach, wherever possible.

 The SALIENT Hub will adopt a fully transparent approach to assessing proposal quality and funding decisions.
 This will ensure the integrity of the application process and enable effective scrutiny of funding decisions by the independent strategic oversight board.
 In addition, anonymised data will be available to UKRI to ensure SALIENT evidences our commitment to equity, diversity and inclusion.